e-gov/fox/README.md

 go run src/authn/pwd/pwdmaker/pwdMaker.go -user <username> -pwd <password> >> config/$USER/pwd.list
 ```

-The pwd.list is a file referred to by the authn.PwdProvider.PwdFileName key in the config
+The pwd.list is a file referred to by the authn.PwdProvider.PwdFileName key in the config.
+In the sample file a user FantasticMrFox is present with password "test"